xqding/RealNVP/README.md

 In the first scenario, samples/data from the underlying distribution are available and we want to train a model to estimate the underlying distribution density.
 In the second scenario, we know the unnormalized distribution density function and do not know its normalization factor.
 In this case, we want to train a model such that samples from the trained model approximate the unnormalized distribution density.
 In the following, the real NVP method is applied to train models in both scenarios.
 To make things simple, the distributions shown here are only two dimensional distributions, but similar ideas can be applied to high dimensional distributions.

-1. Train models with the real NVP method using samples.
+## 1. Train models with the real NVP method using samples.
+Samples from [the moon dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_moons.html#sklearn.datasets.make_moons), shown in the left of the following figure, are used to train a model with the real NVP method.
+After the training, these samples can be transformed into samples of standard normal distribution shown on the right.
 ![Figure](./output/moon_z_transformed_from_x.png)